Quaternion: Representation as real 4 × 4 matrices

-There exist 48 distinct matrix representations of this form in which one of the matrices represents the scalar part and the other three are all skew-symmetric.
-More precisely, there are 48 sets of quadruples of matrices with these symmetry constraints such that a function sending 1, i, j, and k to the matrices in the quadruple is a homomorphism, that is, it sends sums and products of quaternions to sums and products of matrices.
+There are 48 distinct matrix representations of this form, in which one of the matrices represents the scalar part and the other three are all skew-symmetric.
+More precisely, there are 48 sets of quadruples of matrices with these symmetry constraints, such that a function sending 1, i, j, and k to the matrices in the quadruple is a homomorphism, that is, it sends sums and products of quaternions to sums and products of matrices.

 In this representation, the conjugate of a quaternion corresponds to the transpose of the matrix.
 The fourth power of the norm of a quaternion is the determinant of the corresponding matrix.
+The scalar part of a quaternion is one quarter of the matrix trace.
 As with the 2 × 2 complex representation above, complex numbers can again be produced by constraining the coefficients suitably; for example, as block diagonal matrices with two 2 × 2 blocks by setting c = d = 0.